 Call Rules

 Call rules are rules that makes the phone system smart.
-I could setup groups of people where they get added to my contact list on the site.
+You could setup groups of people where they get added to my contact list on the site.
 I could set up where unknown callers (those not in my contacts) will automatically go to voicemail.
 I could allow family and friends to ring my phone anytime they wish to call, and business will only ring my phone from 9AM – 5PM.
 I could also choose to have select callers to forward to another number.
 So for example, business callers calling my telephone number might ring my office line, and again – only between 9AM – 5PM.
 This does not matter that I have a cellular phone, business callers will still ring the office line.

 Call Waiting